OfficeDev/office-dev-program-docs.es-ES/docs/build-microsoft-365-solutions.md

 ## <a name="office-add-ins"></a>Complementos de Office

-Puede usar la plataforma de complementos de Office para crear soluciones que extienden las aplicaciones de Office e interactúan con el contenido de documentos de Office.
-Con los complementos de Office, puede usar tecnologías web conocidas como HTML, CSS y JavaScript para extender e interactuar con Word, Excel, PowerPoint, OneNote, Project y Outlook.
-La solución se puede ejecutar en Office en varias plataformas, como Office para Windows, Office Online, Office para Mac y Office para iPad.
+You can use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
+With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to extend and interact with Word, Excel, PowerPoint, OneNote, Project, and Outlook.
+Your solution can run in Office across multiple platforms, including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.

 Para configurar el entorno de desarrollo y crear su primer complemento, consulte [Inicios rápidos de complementos de Office](/office/dev/add-ins/).

 ## <a name="sharepoint-framework"></a>SharePoint Framework

-SharePoint Framework (SPFx) es un modelo de elementos web y páginas que proporciona compatibilidad completa con el desarrollo de SharePoint del lado cliente, integración fácil con los datos de SharePoint y compatibilidad con herramientas de código abierto.
-Con SharePoint Framework, puede usar tecnologías y herramientas web modernas en su entorno de desarrollo preferido para crear experiencias productivas y aplicaciones dinámicas y preparadas para dispositivos móviles.

-Para configurar automáticamente el espacio aislado a fin de probar diferentes escenarios y plantillas de SharePoint, instale el paquete de datos de muestra de SharePoint.
-Para obtener más detalles, consulte:
+The SharePoint Framework (SPFx) is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data, and support for open source tooling.
+With the SharePoint Framework, you can use modern web technologies and tools in your preferred development environment to build productive experiences and apps that are responsive and mobile-ready.

+To automatically configure your sandbox to try out different SharePoint templates and scenarios, install the SharePoint sample data pack.
+For more details, see:

 - [Instalar paquetes de datos de muestra](install-sample-packs.md)
 - [Configurar su suscripción de desarrollador para SPFx](/sharepoint/dev/spfx/set-up-your-developer-tenant)